-- Advance equality of opportunity (through our SEND policy, curriculum, visits and visitors agenda, Nurture and Pastoral support work)
+- Advance equality of opportunity (through our SEND Policy, curriculum, visits and visitors programme, nurture and pastoral support work)

-- Foster good relations (through our Christian ethos/culture, Nurture and Pastoral support work)
+- Foster good relations (through our Christian ethos, curriculum, nurture and pastoral support work)

-- Follow robust recruitment procedures, in line with the 'Keeping children safe in education' DfE statutory guidance, to safeguard and promote the welfare of children (through our Safeguarding policy and safeguarding culture)
+- Follow robust recruitment procedures, in line with the 'Keeping children safe in education' DfE statutory guidance, to safeguard and promote the welfare of children (through our Safeguarding and Child Protection Policy and strong safeguarding culture)

 - To narrow any gaps in attainment and progress that have arisen between groups of pupils within the school community by ensuring that all groups and individuals have their needs fully met in order to achieve their full potential.
 We will use the Pupil Premium Grant to help us to achieve this.